 This easy Dutch oven goulash recipe is well seasoned with mild and gentle spice, but it's definitely not hot.
 Instead, it has an underlying sweetness driven by the abundance of paprika and red peppers, but it's undoubtedly a savoury meal.
 It's perfect served in the cooler months and it freezes well, so making a double batch and storing some for a quick heartwarming meal another night is a great option.

-Ingredients notes
+Ingredients Notes

 If you can't get hold of Hungarian paprika don't worry, select an alternative mild & sweet variety and go with that.
 You could also substitute in a little smoked paprika or a dab of hot paprika if you fancy switching up the spice profile.

-Chestnut mushrooms have a lovely earthy flavour and fantastic colour which both work a treat in this recipe.
+Mushrooms: Chestnut mushrooms have a lovely earthy flavour and fantastic colour which both work a treat in this recipe.

-Step by step instructions
+Step by Step Instructions

 This beef goulash recipe can alternatively be made in a slow cooker.
-To get the best flavour possible, it is essential to brown the meat and to fry the onions until soft before transferring them both to your slow cooker with the rest of the ingredients (minus the cream and parsley).
+To get the best flavour possible, it is essential to brown the meat and to fry the onions until soft before transferring them both to your slow cooker pot with the rest of the ingredients (minus the cream and parsley).

 Cook for 4-5 hours on medium or 7-8 hours on low.
 Stir in the soured cream and parsley before serving.